iiamvk/Text-Editor/README.md

 # Text-Editor
- This is a simple text editor software like notepad.this software developed using python with tkinter library.
+ This is a simple text editor software like notepad.this software developed using python with tkinter framework.